Kreolwolf1/factory-nodejs/node.js tutorials/setPrivateNpm/readme.md

 {{tip "Make sure that module version in package.json was updated.
 Otherwise module will not be published." type="notice"}}

-## Modules currently in repository
+## Modules Currently In Repository

 Currently presented modules can be reviewed here http://10.70.99.217:5984/_utils/database.html?registry